-- Claims will not be paid if you travel to a region of the world which the Australian Government has issued a travel advisory warning against visiting
+- Claims will not be paid if you travel to a region of the world against which the Australian Government has issued a travel advisory warning.

-- World Travel Insurance is not able to cover any medical, hospital, dental or ancillary benefits incurred in Australia
+- World Travel is not able to cover any medical, hospital, dental or ancillary benefits incurred in Australia.

-- Your claim will not be paid if it arises from your participation in professional sport, hunting, racing, rock climbing and some other adventure activities
+- Your claim will not be paid if it arises from your participation in professional sport, hunting, racing, rock climbing and other specified adventure activities.

-- Your claim will not be paid if it is a result of an intentional self-inflicted injury or attempted suicide
+- Your claim will not be paid if it is a result of intentionally self-inflicted injury.

-- Your claim will not be paid if you act illegally or break any government regulation
+- Your claim will not be paid if it results from illegal acts.

-- Your claim will not be paid if you do not plan to return to live in Australia once your trip has been completed
+- Your claim will not be paid if you do not plan to return to reside in Australia after your trip.

-- Your claim will not be paid if you fail to act in a responsible way to protect yourself or your belongings, or if you fail to take reasonable steps to minimise your loss.
+- Your claim will not be paid if you fail to act responsibly or take reasonable steps to protect yourself and your possessions, and to minimise damage.